JIY106/EpiMII/README.md

    conda env create -f epim2.yml
    conda activate epim2
    ```
 2. Download MODELLER from [https://salilab.org/modeller/download_installation.html] and register for a license.
-(MODELLER is available free of charge to academic non-profit institutions)
+(MODELLER is available free of charge to academic non-profit institutions.)
    Open cmd or MODELLER.exe and go to the _Modeller_ folder.
    ```
    cd ./dataset/Modeller